irfanidrisi786/henkaku.github.io/index.md

 Best of all, HENkaku is 100% free.
 No cost.
 No ads.
 No "donations".

-How do I get it?
+How do I get it easily?
 ===============================================================================
 Visit **{{ site.url }}** from the built-in web browser on your PS Vita and press the "Install" button to install HENkaku.
 You must do this *every time you reboot the console*--that is, every time you turn the console off and on again.